Research & Publication

 Cello Ensemble Music Publication

 With many years of playing in and directing a cello ensemble of 10 up to 120 cellists on stage, Dr. Yu has transcribed many works for cello ensemble.
-The Ovation Press, a publisher based in Illinois, has published his transcriptions of Beethoven’s Allegretto from Symphony No. 7 for cello octet and Haydn’s Cello Concerto No. 2 in D Major for cello quintet.
-Please feel free to contact Dr. Yu for his other transcriptions.
+The Ovation Press, a publisher based in Illinois, has published many of his transcriptions such as Beethoven’s Allegretto from Symphony No. 7 for cello octet and Haydn’s Cello Concerto No. 2 in D Major for cello quintet.
+Please visit Ovation Press or contact Dr. Yu for more details and to purchase a copy of his transcriptions.